-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of Beauregard Parish Communications District as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise Beauregard Parish Communications District's basic financial statements, and have issued our report thereon dated June 26, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of Beauregard Parish Communications District as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise Beauregard Parish Communications District's basic financial statements, and have issued our report thereon dated June 21, 2022.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Beauregard Parish Communications District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Beauregard Parish Communications District's internal control.
+In planning and performing our audit of the financial statements, we considered Beauregard Parish Communications District's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Beauregard Parish Communications District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Beauregard Parish Communications District's internal control.